Discover the Young Rural Resilient Project as part of the Rural Change Maker program!

 The Rural Change Makers program shapes emerging leaders in rural Ontario to lead community development solutions with their communities.
 Young leaders are critical to the future of Rural Ontario.
 Their community involvement is key to feeling a sense of belonging, value and relevance.
 Communities become stronger when youth are leading and making a difference.

 The Rural Ontario Institute will select and prepare up to 36 motivated young adults, between the ages of 18-35, from across Ontario to address community identified priorities in their region.
 Up to 3 regional partners will be established setting the stage for local youth recruitment to the RCM program, leadership skills training and hyper-local community economic development projects.
 As a group, these leaders will participate in a series of developmental learning labs and come together for a face-to-face experiential gatherings supporting them to take action on a challenge/opportunity they have selected in their community.
 Changemakers will be supported by coaches, mentors, partners and each others.

-As the Change Makers are being prepared they will organize at least two events:
+During the program the Change Makers will organize at least two events:

 - A “discovery session” with local stakeholders and community members focusing on an asset-based approach and linking them with allies in their mobilization efforts;

 - A “community action lab” or event oriented at producing an action plan towards a short-term concrete project that will be the focus of their initial steps in effecting the change they want to see in their community.

-This program will help young adults gain the confidence and build their networks to mobilize action with their community.
+This program will help young adults gain confidence and build their networks to mobilize action with their community.
 The aim of the new program is to: